dgestep/big-code-bang/src/main/resources/root-server-config-folder-templates/readme.txt

 				- LOG_PATH is the path on your disk to store the application log file
 					- pick a path that is relevant to your computer.
 					- you must manually create any folder that is in your path.
-				- runtime.environment is the environment with which the tomcat server is running in. "development" is the right value for your local environment.
+				- runtime.environment is the environment with which the tomcat server is running in. "development" is the right value for your local environment. "production" is the value for your production environment.
 		- Ensure the JRE is 1.8 or higher.
 	- Within the Deployment tab
 		- Click the + button at the bottom-left of the box labeled, "Deploy at the server startup" and choose "Artifact"
-		- Choose the exploded version of the ${webWarName} file" option to be deployed at server startup and click OK.
+		- Choose the "exploded version of the ${webWarName} file" option to be deployed at server startup and click OK.
 		- enter /${contextRoot} in the "Application context" box.
 	- Click OK to save the server.